 Is there a benefit of putting the Brownprint out as a podcast as opposed to another medium?

 TV makes people feel like they have to look a certain way, sit a certain way, talk a certain way.
 I love the podcast format because it’s really relaxed.
-That makes people feel more comfortable to share.
+That makes people feel more comfortable sharing.

 You’ve said that knowing your worth, as a black woman in your industry, is something that you work on to this day.
 Where are you in the process?
 And what does working on that look like?